 Explore Tucson

-One ‘easy’ option for people who don’t want to spend an additional night in Tucson, but whose flight departs in the (late) afternoon on Saturday, would be to visit Sabino Canyon on Saturday morning.
+Excursion Option 2: Sabino Canyon.
+Another ‘easy’ option for people who don’t want to spend an additional night in Tucson, but whose flight departs in the afternoon on Saturday, would be to visit Sabino Canyon on Saturday morning.
 This is a recreational area less than 3 miles from the conference hotel.
 The area offers a 1-hour tram/shuttle ride.
 Conference participants who are not familiar with Tucson and the Desert Southwest can get a good impression of the desert and see some large Saguaro cacti (but the chance of seeing a Gila Monster is much better during a hike than a tram ride).

 Additional useful links: